Dugite: Envenomation

 In January 2011, a seven-year-old Perth boy was bitten and temporarily paralyzed after a dugite entered his bedroom and wrapped itself around his arm while he slept.
 After receiving immediate medical attention, he made a full recovery.

 In December 2020, a three-year-old girl was bitten by a snake, believed to be a dugite, while playing in a courtyard at her grandmother's unit complex in Mandurah.
 Her grandmother quickly immobilised her and wrapped her legs in pressure bandages.
 The girl was treated with anti-venom in hospital and made a full recovery.

 Taxonomy

 The species was first described by Albert Günther in 1872.
 It is a member of the genus Pseudonaja, sometimes referred to as brown snakes, contained in the family Elapidae.
-The descriptions of three subspecies are currently accepted; they are:
+The three subspecies descriptions currently accepted are: